Val-Cantarelli/ProgrammingWithPurpose/README.md

 - Object-oriented programming
 - Basic algorithms and applications

+>This course was completed through the Coursera platform.
+Please note that no certificate is issued for this course, as Princeton University's policies do not provide certification for this offering.

 The course emphasizes writing clear, efficient, and correct code, and encourages students to develop strong analytical and logical reasoning skills.

 ## Repository Structure